 Choose a space where you feel happy and comfortable.
 Where inspiration flows and you can be creative.

-Good lighting is essential.
-It’s great to work in natural daylight but you’ll also need good artificial lighting too.
+It’s great to work in natural daylight but you’ll probably need good artificial lighting too.
 Set the lighting so that you aren’t dazzled by it or working in shadow.

 - Some printmaking methods need very little storage; you may be able to pack everything into a box if you’re lino printing and burnishing with a spoon.
 Other methods may use large screens or presses that need more room.